Abstract

 D

-Neurally adjusted ventilatory assist mode used in congenital diaphragmatic hernia
+.
+Neurally adjusted ventilatory assist mode used in congenital diaphragmatic hernia.

 J Coll Physicians Surg Pakistan